open main page here with limited thumbnails

 planks --- on the very last pic, the color includes too much yellow to be anywere near normal.

-planks --- the first two seem to me to have too much red and the last one looks very accurate in color
+planks --- the first two have WAY too much red and the last one looks very accurate in color

 bowl blanks